ibm-cloud-docs/codeengine/cmd_defs.md

 </ul>
 This value is optional. </dd>
 <dt>`-r`, `--retrylimit`</dt>
-<dd>The number of times to retry the job.
-A job is retried when it gives an exit code other than zero.
+<dd>The number of times to retry an array index of a job before the job is marked as failed.
+An array index of a job is retried when it gives an exit code other than zero.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 </dl>